eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-Note that, regardless of the architecture used, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a WSCD that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance "high", as required in the Regulation.
+Note that, regardless of the architecture used, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a WSCD that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance "high", as required in the [European Digital Identity Regulation].
 The Wallet Provider remains responsible for managing cryptographic keys on the WSCD (through the WSCA) throughout the lifetime of the Wallet Unit.
 The Wallet Provider is also responsible for attesting the properties of the WSCD (including relevant